 It’s easy for hackers, stalkers and strangers to find your private information.
 They can head to free sites that compile public information into easily accessible databases.
 At the Komando HQ, we refer to these as “people search sites.”

 These creepy websites collect your data and compile it into disturbingly detailed profiles that anyone can see.
-That’s why it’s important to remove your information from people search sites.
-In this week’s Opt-Out Tuesday, you’ll learn how to trim information away from a particularly thorny people search site.
+That’s why removing your information from people search sites is vital.
+In this week’s Opt-Out Tuesday, you’ll learn how to trim details away from a particularly thorny people search site.